 Compulsive behaviors, such as laxative abuse, may require professional support.
 Therapy offers a safe and non-judgmental environment to understand your specific triggers.
 Likewise, you and your therapist will create a comprehensive plan to reduce and eliminate laxative use.

-Ideally, you should seek therapy from someone with experience and competence in treating eating disorders.
+Ideally, you should find a therapist with experience and competence in treating eating disorders.
 Depending on the severity of your condition, you may briefly need acute support, such as hospitalization or inpatient care.
+For less acute care, an online eating disorder program like Equip Health or Within Health may be a great option.

-Cognitive Behavioral Therapy (CBT) tends to be one of the most common treatment methods for laxative abuse.
-Some people respond well to family therapy and interpersonal therapy (IPT), as well.
+Enhanced cognitive behavioral therapy (CBT-E) tends to be one of the most common treatment methods for laxative abuse.
+Some people respond well to family therapy and interpersonal therapy (IPT) as well.
 These therapies typically target problematic thinking patterns, while also teaching a person to adopt adaptive coping responses.5

 Some people also benefit from in-person or online group therapies facilitated by mental health professionals or peer-led support groups, like Eating Disorder Anonymous or Overeaters Anonymous.
 Groups can provide a sense of validation and reassurance that you are not alone in your struggles.

-To stop laxatives successfully, you will likely need to replace your unwanted behavior with healthier choices.
+To stop excessive laxative use successfully, you will likely need to replace your unwanted behavior with healthier choices.
 Making proactive lifestyle changes can reduce the desire to purge and help you feel more empowered when facing self-destructive urges.

 Healthy ways to cope with laxative abuse include: